Skip to content

 Quick Check Quiz 2 (Rewire Decision)

-After selecting node 6 as parent of node 9, which neighbors should be rewired to 9?
+After selecting node 6 as parent of node 9, RRT* checks whether each nearby node gets a cheaper cost-from-start by switching its parent to node 9.
+Which neighbors should switch their parent to 9?

 Which option is correct?